 64% of respondents have formalised human resources management policies related in particular to: employee health and safety (60%), working conditions (33%), recruitment management, training and career development (28%), diversity and inclusion (18%).
-35% adopt formalised human rights policies and 20% state that they have identified a person officially responsible for human rights issues (3) SEE PAGE 83).
+35% adopt formalised human rights policies and 20% state that they have identified a person officially responsible for human rights issues (for more details see page 46).